Healthy Homes Assessment Kingsley-Chatham

 Home Assessments Kingsley-Chatham for Rental Properties

-There are a myriad of concerns to be able to examine when conducting a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are many things to check during an home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+Some examples include:

 • Are there enough drainage and draught stopping?

-The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today to schedule your rental property home evaluation.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can be extremely costly for property managers and landlords.
+For professional assistance, get in touch today to schedule your rental property home assessment.

 home assessments for rental properties